matterhorn103/quanstants/README.md

 >>> print(("4.2" * qu.metre).plusminus("20" * qu.centimetre))  # Precisions don't match
 4.2 ± 0.20 m
 ```
-The use of ± at all times can be forced by setting `UNCERTAINTY_STYLE` (see Config below).
+The use of ± at all times can be forced by setting `quanstants.quanfig.UNCERTAINTY_STYLE`.

 The uncertainty can also be passed to `Quantity()` directly:
 ```python